Heerozh/spectre/README.md

 The thickness of the line represents the length of the Rolling Window, kind of like "bandwidth".

-If `engine.to_cuda(enable_stream=True)`, the calculation of the branches will be performed simultaneously, and the VRAM usage will increase proportionally.
+If `engine.to_cuda(enable_stream=True)`, the calculation of the branches will be performed simultaneously, but the VRAM usage will increase proportionally.

 ### Compatible with alphalens